-- 20. Sino purports to be a commercial forest plantation operator in the PRC and elsewhere.
-Sino is a corporation formed under the CBCA. - 21.
-At the material times, Sino was a reporting issuer in all provinces of Canada, and had its registered office located in Mississauga, Ontario.
+20. Sino purports to be a commercial forest plantation operator in the PRC and elsewhere.
+Sino is a corporation formed under the CBCA.

+21. At the material times, Sino was a reporting issuer in all provinces of Canada, and had its registered office located in Mississauga, Ontario.
 At the material times, Sino's shares were listed for trading on the TSX under the ticker symbol "TRE," on the Berlin exchange as "SFJ GR," on the over-the-counter market in the United States as "SNOFF" and on the Tradegate market as "SFJ TH."
 Sino securities are also listed on alternative trading venues in Canada and elsewhere including, without limitation, AlphaToronto and PureTrading.
-Sino's shares also traded overthe-counter in the United States.
-Sino has various debt instruments, derivatives and other securities that are traded in Canada and elsewhere.
+Sino's shares also traded over-

-- 22. As a reporting issuer in Ontario, Sino was required throughout the Class Period to issue and file with SEDAR: - (a) within 45 days of the end of each quarter, quarterly interim financial statements prepared in accordance with GAAP that must include a comparative statement to the end of each of the corresponding periods in the previous financial year; - (b) within 90 days of the end of the fiscal year, annual financial statements prepared in accordance with GAAP, including comparative financial statements relating to the period covered by the preceding financial year; - (c) contemporaneously with each of the above, a MD&A of each of the above financial statements; and - (d) within 90 days of the end of the fiscal year, an AIF, including material information about the company and its business at a point in time in the context of its historical and possible future development. - 23.
-MD&As are a narrative explanation of how the company performed during the period covered by the financial statements, and of the company's financial condition and future prospects.
-The MD&A must discuss important trends and risks that have affected the financial statements, and trends and risks that are reasonably likely to affect them in future. - 24.
-AIFs are an annual disclosure document intended to provide material information about the company and its business at a point in time in the context of its historical and future development.
+22. As a reporting issuer in Ontario, Sino was required throughout the Class Period to issue and file with SEDAR:

+- (a) within 45 days of the end of each quarter, quarterly interim financial statements prepared in accordance with GAAP that must include a comparative statement to the end of each of the corresponding periods in the previous financial year; - (b) within 90 days of the end of the fiscal year, annual financial statements prepared in accordance with GAAP, including comparative financial statements relating to the period covered by the preceding financial year; - (c) contemporaneously with each of the above, a MD&A of each of the above financial statements; and - (d) within 90 days of the end of the fiscal year, an AIF, including material information about the company and its business at a point in time in the context of its historical and possible future development.

+23. MD&As are a narrative explanation of how the company performed during the period covered by the financial statements, and of the company's financial condition and future prospects.
+The MD&A must discuss important trends and risks that have affected the financial statements, and trends and risks that are reasonably likely to affect them in future.

+24. AIFs are an annual disclosure document intended to provide material information about the company and its business at a point in time in the context of its historical and future development.
 The AIF describes the company, its operations and prospects, risks and other external factors that impact the company specifically.
+25. Sino controlled the contents of its MD&As, financial statements, AIFs and the other documents particularized herein and the misrepresentations made therein were made by Sino.